ViewComponent/view_component/README.md

 ### Inline Component

-A component can be rendered without any template file as well.
+A component can also be rendered without a template file, by defining a `call` instance method:

 `app/components/inline_component.rb`:
 ```ruby
 class InlineComponent < ViewComponent::Base
   def call